0xafrogeek/dhis2-public-portal-poc/README.md

-# DHIS2 Public Portal
+# DHIS2 Public Portal PoC

--   A minimal working PoC for a more secure Public Portal for visualization of DHIS2 data, leveraging the new Next.js Server Actions implement authentication to the middleware via an API Key that is securely stored by the Next.js app in an environment variable and referenced by the Server Action ('use server) code without exposing the key to the client.
+-   A minimal working PoC for a more secure Public Portal for visualization of DHIS2 data.

+-   Leveraging the new Next.js Server Actions ('use server) to make authenticated requests to the middleware with an API Key

+-   The API Key is securely stored server-side in an environment variable and referenced by the Next.js Server Action ('use server') code without exposing it to the client.

+-   The API is validated by the middleware, and only provides the requested data if the key is valid

+-   Authentication to the DHIS2 API is also securely handled by the middleware